-The History of The Hippodrome
+The History Of The Hippodrome

-After various different reincarnations, including a nightclub under the management of Peter Stringfellow, in 2008 the venue returned to its roots as a circus venue for burlesque cabaret La Clique, which closed in June 2009.
+After various reincarnations, including a nightclub under the management of Peter Stringfellow, in 2008 the venue returned to its roots as a circus venue for burlesque cabaret La Clique, which closed in June 2009.

 The Thomas family then spent years renovating and transforming the site, incorporating the adjacent Cranbourn Mansions, to open on July 13th 2012 the UK’s largest…and subsequently most popular…casino and entertainment venue.
 Once again, the Hippodrome is reinvented and world class.